 The Most Sensible Disaster Prepping Book You’ll Ever Read?

 In Disaster Preparedness for Women, Diane Vuković takes a refreshingly level-headed approach to prepping specifically geared towards women.
+Available in paperback or on Kindle

 Should Women Fight Back if Attacked?

 In many situations – like getting mugged – the best solution is NOT to fight back.
 Fighting back just increases your likelihood of getting injured or killed.
-Instead, throw your wallet on the ground near the mugger and run away.
+Instead, throw your wallet near the mugger and run away.
 The mugger will have gotten what he wants and won’t follow you.

 Of course, there are exceptions.
 When the attack is violent, you should fight back to protect yourself.
 Likewise, studies show that drawing a firearm prevented injury and property loss to the victim.
 Every situation is unique, but you should fight back with everything you have if you feel at risk of bodily harm.